philc/book-notes/it doesnt have to be crazy at work - jason fried.md

   * "The answer isn't more hours, it's less bullshit.
 Less waste, not more production.
 And far fewer distractions, less always-on anxiety, and avoiding stress."
   * "It's time to give people the uninterrupted time that great work demands."
+  * Relieve people from the conveyor belts of information and give them the focus that their best work requires.
   * "Calm company"
     * This is their goal for Basecamp.
 There's no ego-driven goals.
   * "The modern workplace is sick.
 Chaos should not be the natural state at work.
 Anxiety isn't a prerequisite